odfsoft/stackbit-fresh-blog/_posts/2021-01-27-spring-boot-github-actions.md

 excerpt: >-
   Create a SpringBoot application and publish it as a docker container to docker hub using Github actions
-date: '2019-10-11'
+date: '2020-01-27'
 categories: [ SpringBoot, tutorial, Docker, Github Actions ]
 tags: [SpringBoot, Kotlin, Github Actions]
 thumb_img_path: images/spring-boot.png
-content_img_path: images/spring-boot.png
+comment_issue_id: 2
 ---

 ## SpringBoot application with Github Actions

-A few days ago Github actions beta have been open for anyone that would like to testing out, GitHub Actions makes it easy to automate all your software workflows, it enables you to create CI/CD pipelines to Build, test, and deploy your code right from GitHub, having this public beta opened I could not pass the opportunity of testing it out.
+Github actions beta have been open for anyone that would like to testing out, GitHub Actions makes it easy to automate all your software workflows, it enables you to create CI/CD pipelines to Build, test, and deploy your code right from GitHub, having this public beta opened I could not pass the opportunity of testing it out.
 I will create a guessing game application using SpringBoot Webflux, the application should store the game information using a guava cache, Our Github pipeline should do the following: